 Distance from Brisbane: 1hr 40 mins

 Coolangatta, Tallebudgera Creek, Burleigh Heads – they’re all epic spots to swim on the Southern Gold Coast.
-But if you drive a little further down south to Tweed Heads, you’ll find a secret strip of saltwater swimming spots from Keith Compton Drive down to Anchorage Island, where Terranora Creek meets the Tweed River.
+But if you drive a little further down south to Tweed Heads, you’ll find a hidden beach strip with plenty of waves and space to hang out.

 Distance from Brisbane: 1hr 15 mins